realA10001986/Flux-Capacitor/Hardware/README.md

 Also, for the brass replicas,
 - the L-bracket and the cable boots needs to be larger, and
-- the light bars need to be a bit higher.
+- the light bars need to be a bit taller.

 Suitable STL-files matching the brass-replicas for brackets, boots and light bars are in this repository.
 (The boots are an alternative to maxthemad's, and need some trimming to fit; I preferred this way because my boots better resemble the ones shown in the movies.)

+The yellow cables are simply yellow 7mm ignition cables, easy to find.
+The boots are painted in RAL2008, although I don't know if this is authentic.
+I used the O-rings (same color as boots) from [Radbench](https://www.thingiverse.com/thing:5164173)'s collection of parts.

 ## Light bars